Luisa-Inc/Pokedex-App/README.md

 touch interactions.
     - The app *may* allow searching for items (e.g., searching for Pokémon).
 - The app *must* not throw any errors when being used.
-- The app **should** be deployed to a publicly accessible platform like GitHub Pages (you can review how to do this in Intro to Frontend Development's [Exercise 10: Code Quality, Testing, & Web Hosting] (https://careerfoundry.com/en/steps/code-quality-testing-web-hosting)).
+- The app **should** be deployed to a publicly accessible platform like GitHub Pages (you can review how to do this in Intro to Frontend Development's [Exercise 10: Code Quality, Testing, & Web Hosting](https://careerfoundry.com/en/steps/code-quality-testing-web-hosting)).
 - The app *must* work in Chrome, Firefox, Safari, Edge, and Internet Explorer 11.

 ### Nice to Have: